-What some hosts will do when demand is high, is take a booking so it guarantees a they have someone staying in their place.
+What some hosts will do when demand is high, is take a booking so it guarantees they have someone staying in their place.
 Then if they get someone willing to pay more due to the demand and lack of properties, they cancel the booking at the lower rate.

-At that time that if happened to me, hosts only got penalized $100 for the last-minute cancellation.
+At that time that happened to me, the hosts only got penalized $100 for the last-minute cancellation.
 If I as the guest cancelled last minute, it would cost me 50% of the booking.
 Not quite fair.
 The consequences for the host are really minimal.